OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-crowdsales.md

 - therefore the rate is `2.5 * 10^15 wei === 10^18 TKNbits`, or `1 wei = 400 TKNbits`
 - therefore, our rate is `400`

-(this process is pretty strightforward when you keep 18 decimals, the same as Ether/wei)
+(this process is pretty straightforward when you keep 18 decimals, the same as Ether/wei)

 ## Token Emission